cubee-cb/linux-vr-compat/README.md

         - Alpha on the EAC window is broken, causing black squares.
     - Launches perfectly fine, but gives error code "wrapper" which effectively just means EAC broke.
         - Installing "Proton Easy Anti Cheat Runtime" through Steam then allows the game to log in.
-    - After logging in the first time, an OpenComposite window appeared simply saying "An error occured".
-Second launch went smoothly.
+    - After logging in the first time, an OpenComposite window appeared simply saying "An error has occured".
+Subsequent launches seem to go smoothly.
+    - Loading screens are broken a la VRChat, but the game itself looks fine as opposed to what some people have been saying for Rec Room on OpenComposite.
+    - Rec Room, hire me so I can fix all the broken weights in your outfits, the Aviator Gloves have like 3 verts weighted wrong each.

 ## Partially working
-These launch, but are unplayable or become unplayable at some point.
+These launch, but are unplayable or have serious issues functioning.
 - Tea For God
     - Hands don't appear, so cannot interact with anything.
     - This setup doesn't provide a playspace at all, so only joystick locomotion is available.